 Safety and Security

-If severe weather occurs, including lightning, strong continuous wind, wind bursts or hail, we may need to delay or even cancel shows.
+If severe weather occurs, including lightning, strong continuous wind, wind bursts or hail, we may need to delay or cancel shows.
 In the event of severe weather, please seek appropriate shelter as directed by event safety and security staff.
 Announcements will be made from the stage regarding delays, cancellations or evacuation procedures.
 Weather updates will also be posted on the mobile app, Facebook and Twitter.
 Safety is the responsibility of all attendees.
-Please use your best judgment when planning on attending the show when inclement weather is expected.

 Safety is everyone’s business at Bohemian Nights at NewWestFest.

-During the headliner shows, the Mountain Avenue Stage is divided into sections that encourage better crowd flow and also allow medical and safety personnel quicker access.
+The Mountain Avenue venue is divided into sections that encourage better crowd flow and also allow medical and safety personnel quicker access.
 Portable toilets, water and beer are available in each section.

-Top 5 things you need to know about the Mountain Avenue Stage venue:
+Things to know about the Mountain Avenue venue:

-1. The main entrance at Mountain and Mathews is the only entrance to the Mountain Avenue stage.
+2. The main entrance at Mountain Avenue and Mathews Street is the only entrance to the Mountain Avenue venue.
 When you reach your section, please locate the closest exit.

 4. No strollers, chairs or coolers are allowed.
-Pets are not allowed (for their sake and for others’).
+Pets are not allowed.

-5. At 5:30 p.m. portable toilets are available in each section.
+5. Portable toilets are available in each section.
 Water and select beers are available for purchase in each section.
 ALL sidewalks will close by 5:30 p.m.

-Remember to please report any suspicious activity immediately to event security staff in black polo shirts or police.
-Please also be respectful of the event security staff, police and welcome ambassadors who are there to help make this free community event safe for everyone.
+Please report any suspicious activity immediately to event security staff in yellow shirts or police.
+Please be respectful of the event security staff and police, who are there to help make this free community event safe for everyone.